-1. Rake the leaves before it snows – Leaves left on grass over winter can cause patchy dead spots in the spring.
+1. Rake the leaves before it snows – Leaves left on grass over winter can cause patchy dead spots.
 Raking leaves before winter is super important to the health of your lawn.
 Raking is a very physical chore, but don’t worry, you can make this task much easier by using your lawn mower.

 I like to mulch the leaves into the mower bag, then spread them over my gardens as natural mulch, or just dump them into the compost bin.
 Leaves are like free money to gardeners, and have tons of benefits in the gardens.

 To make life even easier, you can simply use your mower to mulch the leaves right into the lawn, which is great for the grass too.

 2. Cut back irises – If you only have time to cut back one type of perennial plant this fall, make it your irises to avoid the dreaded iris borer.
 The adults lay eggs on the leaves in the fall, where they will overwinter.